-The balance of \$95,831 reflects the costs of restoration at 112 Radium Street when the lease expires in March 2026 with 1x2 year option.
+The costs of restoration at 112 Radium have been expended as the Group has closed the Perth operations as previously announced.
 No provision of restoration at 81 Shettleston St. has been considered, given there is an agreement in place with the landlord that no make good clauses apply to the lease.